KavWije/MyProjectPortfolio/Music Store Analysis/ReadMe.md

 This analysis was conducted using PostgreSQL, leveraging various SQL techniques such as joins, aggregate functions, window functions, and CTEs.

 These questions address key business insights that a real-world music company would find valuable.
+Also, you can find the data visualizations that answers some of the business questions, in the dashboard created by Microsoft Power BI.